HerrTuring/react-collection-checklist/readme.md

 - className ( string ): Optional property to override the main div's className.

-- itemClassName ( string ): Optional property that will be passed to the className property of all Items.
+- itemClassNames ( { className, overlayClassName, imgClassName, checkBoxClassName } ): Optional property that carries all classNames to be passed through to properties with same name to all Items.
+Refer to the properties of same names in the Items section for more information on each.

-- overlayClassName: Optional property that will be passed to the overlayClassName property of all Items.

-- imgClassName: Optional property that will be passed to the imgClassName property of all Items.

-- checkBoxClassName: Optional property that will be passed to the checkBoxClassName property of all Items.

 ### Item